Appointment of the Chief Executive Officer

 • Develop trust and strong working relationships with all our current and potential commissioners, including promoting understanding and demonstrating the advantages of CityCare as a CIC.

-• Establish effective working relationships and networks with key agencies and current and potential partners at national, regional, sub-regional and local levels in order to promote the work of CityCare and demonstrate achievement.
+• Establish effective working relationships and networks with key agencies and current and potential partners at national, regional, sub-regional and local levels to promote the work of CityCare and demonstrate achievement.

 • Develop alliances and partnership arrangements with third-party providers to support the efficient use of our resources.